libis/workflow/README.md

 If the action fails the method is expected to set the item status field to failed.
 This is also shown in the previous example.
-If the error is so severe that no other child items should be processed, the action can decide to throw an exception, preferably a ::LIBIS::Workflow::Exception or a child exception thereof.
+If the error is so severe that no other child items should be processed, the action can decide to throw an exception, preferably a ::Libis::Workflow::Exception or a child exception thereof.

 ### Performing an action on the provided work item